jlewi/kf-templates-gcp/README.md

    * TODO(jlewi): This won't work. kfctl isn't compatible with kpt setters because comments get stripped out when kfctl overwrites the files.

+1. Edit `Makefile` change the values of `MGMTCTXT` and `KFCTXT` to be the context for the management cluster and Kubeflow cluster respectively.

+   * TODO(jlewi): How should users know what to set the context to if their cluster doesn't exist yet?

 1. Hydrate the manifests